kalashnikxvxiii/Limited-Spectator/README.md

 🔐 Default Restrictions in Spectator Mode
 ===========================================

-**Note**: All restrictions below are configurable via `config/limitedspectator-common.toml`
+**Note**: Most restrictions below are configurable via `config/limitedspectator-common.toml`

-• ❌ No block breaking or placing (configurable)
+• ❌ No block breaking or placing (enforced by ADVENTURE mode - cannot be changed)

 • ❌ No chest, bed, crafting table, or item interactions (configurable via block whitelist)

+• ❌ No inventory crafting (2x2 grid) - ingredients restored automatically (configurable)

 • ❌ No dimension travel (configurable)

-• ❌ No PvP or mob attacks (individually configurable)
+• ❌ No mob attacks (mobs don't target players with mayfly ability)

+• ❌ No PvP (configurable)

 • ❌ No item dropping or pickup (individually configurable)